Zhou Zhou was born in Anqing, Anhui Province in eastern China in 1984.

-How do you expect audience reaction will be to Meili drama?
+How do you expect the audience reaction will be to Meili drama?

 I think the film will be received with a lot of controversies.
-Some will be very involved in a sentimental and empathic level.
+Some will be very involved on a sentimental and empathic level.

 Many others will remain uncomfortable and will not understand these stories and characters.